iNethi/architecture/README.md

 access then users will not be able to access any network architecture that utilises Keycloak and RadiusDesk

 ### Differences to Users
+The obvious downside to using a local versus hybrid architecture is the ability for users to have an SSO environment.
+This would require them to have different credentials for every iNethi instance they interact with and for the cloud services.

 ## the iNethi App